 San Diego & Arizona Eastern

 Afterword.
 White River 2018.
-New HB 256pp NOS-STH-LND SOLD OUT, MORE COPIES ARRIVING SOON.
-Price may change to reflect the £-$ exchange rate.
+New HB 256pp NOS-STH-LND SOLD OUT.
+More copies arriving soon.
+Price may change due to the fluctuating £-$ rate.

 Southland.
 Southern California Railroading in the Golden Age of Kodachrome (Glattenburg)